kvantas/mapAI/README.md

 <img src="man/figures/README-advanced-analysis-1.png" width="100%" />
-This shows how `mapAI` can be used for both practical correction and deeper analytical research into the properties of historical maps.
+This shows how `mapAI` can be used for both practical correction and deeper analysis about the distortions of a historical map.